hannahwoodbridge/pie/README.md

     python main.py term

 This will run an exact search in ExempleCROPS.xlsx for the term entered.
-Returns the rows containing occurences of the term, and the total number of occurences.
+Returns the rows containing occurrences of the term, and the total number of occurrences.

+An working example you can search for is forêt.